samlarby/Milestone-Project-1/README.md

     * contact.html returned no errors.

 * Lighthouse testing
-    * After testing the index.html all scores were at the passable level for desktop size.
+    * After testing the index.html all scores were at the passable level.
-    * Memberships.html scores were all at the passable level for desktop size.
+    * Memberships.html scores were all at the passable level.
     * Gallery.html

 ### Unfixed bugs